Welcome to today's edition of the Rush 24-7 podcast.

 It's nothing more than agreeing to go to the sit-down and let the Clinton war room interview you and then destroy you either at the time or after you leave.

-And of course, people on our side, well, we're going to be honorable, and we understand the lay of the land, and we can't be cowards, and we can't run away.
+And of course, people on our side, well, we're going to be honorable and we understand the lay of the land and we can't be cowards and we can't run away.

 We must face it as it exists.

-That attitude may be honorable, but unless you deal with this and change this, and see, and the only way you can is by avoiding these shows and starving them of your presence.
+That attitude may be honorable, but unless you deal with this and change this and see, and the only way you can is by avoiding these shows and starving them of your presence, this isn't going to change.

-So I'm it's a real struggle for me.
+So it's a real struggle for me.

 Part of me wants to say, really?